-Shopping: Most shops open daily: 10am to 5pm, April - Oct. and weekends only in Nov. and Dec.
+Shopping: Most shops open daily: 10am to 5pm, April - Oct. and weekends only in Nov. and first half of Dec.

 The Greef General Store is where you can find antiques and crafts.
 (319) 592-3579 www.greefstore.com Closed Mondays.
 Open 10 to 5 Tues - Sunday